 My principal research interests revolve around mathematical probability (in particular, large deviation theory) and Bayesian statistics (in particular, the study of exchangeability).
 I am also interested in the history, philosophical foundations, and legal applications of probability and statistics.

 My primary applied interest is DNA identification evidence, and more generally the use of science in law.
-I currently serve on a National Academy of Sciences committee charged with the revision of the Reference Manual on Scientific Evidence.
+My current historical interest is the use of cryptography during WWII.

 On Student's 1908 paper "The probable error of the mean".
 Special invited paper, Journal of the American Statistical Association 103 (2008), pp.1--7.